 - Pulmonary renal syndrome

-There are several types of Apheresis Therapies and has become a common treatment modality.
+There are several types of apheresis therapies and many have become a common treatment modalities.

 - Therapeutic plasma exchange: The removal of plasma from the blood, which may require replacement with another donor plasma or albumin